Qiang Tang Associate Professor Security Theme Lead Phone: +61 2 9114 2199 |

 I am

-currently an Associate Professor (Level D), at the School of Computer Science of The University of Sydney.
+currently an Associate Professor (Level D), at the School of Computer Science of The University of Sydney, and the security theme lead of ARC Center of Execellence (MathQuEST).

 From 2021.1 -- 2024.12, I was a Senior Lecturer (equal to U.S Associate Professor) at USYD; from 2016.8 -- 2021.1, I was an assistant professor at computer science department of New Jersey Institute of Technology and co-directing the JACOBI Blockchain Lab with JD vice president Prof. Jian Pei , and ISCAS vice chief engineer, Prof. Zhenfeng Zhang.
 Prior to that, I was a postdoc at Cornell University, My host is Prof. Elaine Shi.
 Before joining Cornell, I received my PhD from the University of Connecticut under the supervision of Prof. Aggelos Kiayias and Prof. Alexander Russell.
 A bit more... |